-Your pension may also include Pensionable Restructuring Premiums (PRPs) in certain circumstances e.g if you have received a promotional increase whilst a member of RPS60.
+Your pension may also include Pensionable Restructuring Premiums (PRPs).
 Your pension will be taxed in the same way as your pay is taxed.

 If you have membership before 7 April 1993, the pension worked out for the period before 7 April 1993 is increased by 5%.
 If you have extra membership because of a transfer-in, you may not receive the 5% increase on benefits for this period of membership.
 You will have been advised about this in the transfer terms provided at the time.